scriptnull/yali/README.md

 Preferred often for [lightweight parsers](http://norvig.com/lispy.html).

 `(+ 4 (- 6 5) (+ 2 3))` translates to `[+, 4, [-, 6, 5], [+, 2, 3]]`

+## Contributing
+Yes, please!

+- Suggest features and report bugs on the [issue tracker](https://github.com/scriptnull/yali/issues)
+- Refactor code to remove memory leaks
+- Write more tests
+- Code review to help improve the existing code

+If you need help, feel free to contact [me](https://vishnubharathi.codes/).

+## License

+MIT License - see [`LICENSE`](LICENSE) for more details